Professor of English and Director of Asian American Studies

-Asian American and diasporic literature and film; Asian American cultural studies; Women’s writing and autobiography; 20th and 21st century American literature; Victorian literature, especially the English novel; literature of transracial adoption; children’s and young adult fantasy literature; postcolonial theory; autobiography theory; psychoanalytic/affect theory.
+Asian American and diasporic literature, film, and cultural studies; Women’s writing and autobiography; 20th and 21st century American literature; Victorian literature, especially the English novel; literature of transracial adoption; children’s and young adult literature; fantasy and speculative fiction; postcolonial theory; autobiography theory; psychoanalytic/affect theory.

-My two current research projects are informed by my own family’s history of migration, loss, and assimilation, and questions about the work of understanding the past.
+My current research project is informed by my own family’s history of migration, loss, and assimilation, and questions about the work of understanding the past.
 For complex reasons, my parents left their homelands and families of origin in the 1940s and never returned.
 They said little about their families, but China loomed large in our family, where my father constantly read and wrote about Chinese history and politics.
 My work is energized by the questions raised by this background.

 My work has been supported by a Columbian College Facilitating Grant and by a Robert H. Smith Research Fellowship.

 Love and Longing in Asian North American Literature and Film (co-taught with Prof. Kavita Daiya)

 Introduction to Asian American Studies through Literature: Gender, Race, the Gaze, and Countermemory

 Asian American-U.S. Latina/o Encounters (co-taught with Prof. Tony Lopez)

 Ethnicity and Place